fernandezbaptiste/fernandezbaptiste/README.md

 ### Hi there, I'm Bap 👋

 I am the DevRel Lead at Quine - a deep tech startup helping devs contribute to open source software.
-I worked at TikTok, Glovo and Uber in the past couple of years in Analytics.
+I also worked at TikTok, Glovo and Uber in the past couple of years in Analytics.

-🎓 My background is in Economics with an MSc from Imperial College London.
+🎓 My background is in Economics from Imperial College London.

 💽 Experience mainly in:
 - Business Analysis, Dashboard and Trackers Building